zdelv/iot-dash/README.md

 This should return all sensors with an ID greater than 0, which is all sensors.
-Sensors are assigned an ID by the database as they connect to the MQTT broker and send their first packet (ID is automatically assigned).
+Sensors are assigned an ID by the database as they connect to the MQTT broker and send their first packet.
 The return should also include the topic of each sensor.

 Now lets look at the `reading` enpoint: